Goodwood Standard Smooth Dachshunds

 Mr. and Mrs. X

 A. Well, you are probably asking the wrong person about breeding.
-As a breeder of what I consider the highest caliber, I have a code of ethics which I am under self policed obligation to follow.
+As a I am what I would consider a "serious" breeder, I have a code of ethics which I am under self policed obligation to follow.

 I show my dogs in 3 competitive arenas: show-ring, field trials and earthdog.
 I also spend hours with them in the fields getting them in the best physical condition I can.
 I spend fortunes on them at the vet and I spend my days with them getting to know them.